Andrew Klavan: Accolades

 Klavan's book Mrs. White, which he wrote under the pen-name Margaret Tracy, won the 1984 Edgar Award for Best Paperback Original.
 In 1989, his novel Trapdoor was nominated in the Best Paperback Original category.
 In 1990, he won the Edgar Award in the Best Paperback Original category for The Rain, as well as a nomination at the 1990 Anthony Awards for Rough Justice in the paperback category.
 Klavan was nominated for an Edgar Award for Best Novel in 1992 for his first novel, Don't Say a Word.
 He received an Anthony Awards nomination at the 1996 ceremony for True Crime in the Best Novel category.

 Personal life

 In 1980, he married Ellen Flanagan, daughter of Thomas Flanagan and sister of Caitlin Flanagan.
-They have two children and live in Nashville, Tennessee.
+They have two children and live in Virginia.

 Klavan converted to Christianity at the age of 49 and was baptized privately.
 Initially he attended the Episcopal Church, but has since left for the Anglican Catholic Church.